messiasGeovani/caixa_emergency_aid_app_unofficial_prototype/README.md

 yarn
 ```

+## Environment variables

+For the project to function properly, it is necessary to configure the environment variables in a ```.env.json``` file.

 ## Project estructure

 This project was created using the [react native framework](https://reactnative.dev/) in conjunction with the [styled components](https://styled-components.com/) library: